What's the Best Small Business Loan? (2022)

 Interest rates will vary depending on the lender, the loan type, your financial situation and the collateral involved.
 Currently, competitive small business loan interest rates range from 2.54% to 7.02%.
 For example, TD Bank is currently offering small business loans with floating interest rate options based on TD Prime Rate with no prepayment penalties.
 Also, TD Bank has fixed interest rate options available with the flexibility to make up to 10% principal prepayments of the original loan amount annually.
 Interest rate conditions will vary largely from lender to lender.

 It is important to find small business loans that make sense for you.
 Weigh the lowest possible interest rates, comfortable term length and the flexibility of the repayment terms.
-Use our small business loan comparison tool to quickly find the small business loan for you.
+Use our small business loan comparison tool at the top of this page to quickly find the small business loan for you.

-What eligiblity requirements exists for getting a business loan?
+What eligibility requirements exist for getting a business loan?

 There are four main factors to think about when it comes to business loan eligibility: credit scores, annual revenue, business plan and collateral.